 Welcome to The Weekend Jetsetter!
-My name is Anna Rice and I’m a technology public relations professional who is traveling California and the world on weekends.
-I’m sharing my journey as I balance a demanding job with an exciting life off the clock, and saving money along the way.
+My name is Anna Rice and I’m a technology public relations professional who lives for weekend adventures.
+I’m sharing my journey as I balance a demanding job with an exciting life off the clock, and saving + investing money along the way.

 Many years ago, I fell in love with travel blogs.
 The life of a travel blogger seemed so glamorous: working from the beach in Thailand, partying at hostels all over Europe and hiking in Peru.
 The traveling full time thing seems pretty amazing, right?